mountainkidai/rust-book/src/ch17-06-futures-tasks-threads.md

 functions spawned an async task on the runtime and the other spawned an OS thread, the resulting streams were unaffected by the differences.

-However, there is a significant difference between these two approaches behave, although we might have a hard time measuring it in this very simple example.
+However, there is a significant difference between how these two approaches behave, although we might have a hard time measuring it in this very simple example.
 We could spawn hundreds of thousands or even millions of async tasks on any modern personal computer.
 If we tried to do that with threads, we would literally run